Integrating Reinforcement Learning with Visual Generative Models: Foundations and Advances: RL for Image Generation

 \section{RL for Image Generation}

-Reinforcement learning (RL) provides an effective framework for guiding image generation models toward desired outcomes by optimizing reward signals.
+Reinforcement learning (RL) offers a principled framework to steer generative models—particularly diffusion models—toward objectives that are difficult to optimize with standard supervised losses.
+These include non-differentiable metrics such as aesthetic quality, precise semantic alignment, and compliance with safety guidelines.
+RL addresses these challenges by reframing the generative process as a sequential decision-making task, where reward signals guide the model to satisfy complex, often preference-driven goals.
+As a result, RL provides an effective mechanism for guiding image generation models toward desired outcomes by optimizing such reward signals.
 Unlike purely supervised methods, RL excels at incorporating human preferences and maintaining semantic consistency between inputs (e.g., prompts or captions) and generated images.
 Current RL-based approaches for image generation fall into two main categories.
 The first includes policy-based methods, such as Proximal Policy Optimization (PPO) and recent variants like Group Relative Policy Optimization (GRPO), which optimize policies through gradient-based updates.
 The second is Direct Preference Optimization (DPO), which reformulates the problem as a preference classification task using ranked output pairs.
+A chronological overview of representative RL methods for image generation is provided in Table~\ref{tab:imgrl_methods_overview}.